Hugo Graf von und zu Lerchenfeld auf Köfering und Schönberg

-Hugo Maximilian Philippus Ludwig Franziskus Graf von und zu Lerchenfeld auf Köfering und Schönberg (21 August 1871 in Köfering – 13 April 1944 in Munich), known as Graf von Lerchenfeld-Köfering and as Lerchenfeld for short, was a Bavarian conservative politician and the Prime Minister of Bavaria from 1921 to 1922.
+Hugo Maximilian Philippus Ludwig Franziskus Graf von und zu Lerchenfeld auf Köfering und Schönberg (21 August 1871 – 13 April 1944), known as Graf von Lerchenfeld-Köfering and as Lerchenfeld for short, was a Bavarian conservative politician and the prime minister of Bavaria from 1921 to 1922.
 He belonged to the Bavarian People's Party, a conservative, strongly federalist party in Bavaria, formed after the First World War.

-Biography
+Early life

-Hugo Graf von und zu Lerchenfeld was born 1871 in Köfering as the son of Ludwig Graf von und zu Lerchenfeld and Clara Grafin von Bray-Steinburg.
-He was married to Ethel Wyman, of New York.
+Hugo Graf von und zu Lerchenfeld was born on 21 August 1871 in Köfering as the son of Ludwig Graf von und zu Lerchenfeld and Clara Grafin von Bray-Steinburg.

+Career

 He originally studied law, graduating in 1893.
 He was employed as a Bavarian government official from 1897 to 1914, later changing to the Imperial government, working as a civil administrator from 1915 to 1918 in the formerly Russian part of Poland, after this in the German foreign department.
-After the first world war, he became the federal representative of the German government in the state of Hessen.
+After the First World War, he became the federal representative of the German government in the state of Hessen.